-When assessing conformity, the requirements under the Guidelines are separated into four areas: publication of reports; Guidelines-specific requirements; strategic report disclosures required by the Companies Act; and the enhanced disclosure requirements.
+When assessing conformity, the requirements under the Guidelines for portfolio company disclosures are separated into four areas: Guidelines-specific requirements; strategic report disclosures required by the Companies Act; enhanced disclosure requirements; and publication of reports.
 The Group's key findings are summarised below along with comments on the quality of narrative reporting compared to trends seen across the FTSE 350.